 4 Salvage yard or recycled timber yard gift vouchers for renovators.

 5 Vintage shop gift vouchers.

 6 Secondhand vinyl for friends with record players.

 7 Ask friends and family to pool funds for upcycled furniture or artworks.

 8 Secondhand children’s bikes, trampolines, sports equipment, camping equipment.

 9 Secondhand tech devices (Like these retro bluetooth speakers) instead of new ones.
-(Do a little research on model releases so you know what you’re buying.
-Too old and it may not work with current software.)
+Do a little research on model releases so you know what you’re buying.
+Too old and it may not work with current software.
 This is a great option for kids who are still learning to take care of expensive possessions!

 10 Vintage containers for flowers or gift baskets.

 11 Retro ceramics, glassware and styling props.